caktus/commcare-utilities/README.md

 ### `generate-case-export-query-file`

-This script allows a user to generate an Excel query file to facilitate export exporting data from Commcare to a SQL database or other local data store.
+This script allows a user to generate an Excel query file to facilitate exporting data from CommCare to a SQL database or other local data store.
 It does by iterating over all records returned in the supplied [Case Summary](https://confluence.dimagi.com/display/commcarepublic/App+Summary#AppSummary-CaseSummary) Excel file to build a list of all observed property names to be turned into column names in a SQL db.

 An Excel workbook is created [as required by `commcare-export`](https://confluence.dimagi.com/display/commcarepublic/CommCare+Data+Export+Tool#CommCareDataExportTool-HowtoGenerateanExcelQueryFile), containing source to target column mappings.
 A separate tab is created for each case type.
 This same information is stored in a JSON, to make results auditable without requiring Excel.
 The JSON files are for informational purposes only; they can, for example, be checked into version control in a separate repository to help identify and provide a log of changes to the columns in the database over time.
 The JSON files are not used as an input to the process, so it is possible for fields to be removed if they are deprecated in the CommCare app.